grafana/k6-docs/src/data/markdown/docs/01 guides/02 Using k6/06 Test life cycle.md

 ## Skip setup and teardown execution

-There are two CLI options that can be used to skip the execution of setup and teardown stages.
+It is possible to skip the execution of setup and teardown stages using the two options `--no-setup` and `--no-teardown` respectively.

 <div class="code-group" data-props='{"labels": ["Skipping setup/teardown execution"], "lineNumbers": [true]}'>